 Scam #3 Google Scam: a Google Calendar invitation pops up in your inbox, It claims to come from “Google Calendar” and has the subject line, “Your Electric bill is available.”

 If you receive a call or a visit from someone telling you your electric provider will disconnect your power unless you provide a debit or credit card or a personal financial account number, close the door or hang up and contact the electric provider the person claims to be with.

-If an NEC Co-op Energy employee contacts you by phone, it is the policy of NEC Co-op Energy to NEVER request confidential, personal financial information – like a credit card number or checking/savings routing and account numbers.
+If an NEC Co-op Energy employee contacts you by phone, it is the policy of electricity company in Texas, NEC Co-op Energy to NEVER request confidential, personal financial information – like a credit card number or checking/savings routing and account numbers.
 Only give your confidential financial information to the co-op if you have contacted the co-op directly to make a payment.
 Chances are, anyone contacting members asking for a payment is not employed or authorized by the co-op.

 Prepaid debit cards are a popular method of payment for scammers.
 Wire transfer services have tightened their security, so crooks have turned to these prepaid cards instead.
 The cards are difficult to trace, you do not need photo identification to collect or spend the money and transactions cannot be reversed.